A volleyball should be inflated to a PSI (pounds per square inch) between 4 and 5. This ensures optimal performance and consistent play.

 The Optimal PSI Range for Volleyballs

-The optimal PSI range for volleyball is crucial to ensure accurate play and player safety.
-It is essential to maintain proper PSI levels because they directly impact the ball’s performance.
+The optimal PSI range for volleyball is crucial to ensuring accurate play and player safety.
+Proper PSI levels are essential because they directly impact the ball’s performance.

 While there are minimum and maximum PSI limits, it is wise to adhere to the recommendations for different volleyball levels.